I s s u e 7 C o n t r i b u t o r s

 +

-Hunter Larson is a poet from the Midwest pursuing an MFA in poetry at the University of Massachusetts, Amherst and is the winner of the Fifth Annual Brannan Prize, selected by Vi Khi Nao.
-You can read his work in Copenhagen, Tagvverk, the Poetry Project Newsletter, and Works & Days.
-He is also co-editor of the poetry journal and critical archive Little Mirror.
+Hunter Larson is a poet from the midwest currently living in western Massachusetts.
+He is the author of the chapbook Desire Lines (Press Brake, 2025) and was the winner of the Poetry Project’s Fifth Annual Brannan Prize.
+You can read his work in b l u s h, Copenhagen, the Poetry Project Newsletter, Tagvverk, and Works & Days.
+He also co-edits the poetry journal and critical archive Little Mirror.

 +